I–270 Express Line: I-270 Express Line

-2017 Service Changes

 On June 25, 2017, the express fare was raised to $4.25.
 This change led to more riders not riding routes J7 and J9 with the fare increasing and there were cheaper options than the expensive J7 and J9.

-Discontinuation of service

 In September 2017, WMATA announced that routes J7 and J9 will be discontinued on September 29, 2017.
 The route will be replaced by the new Ride On extRa route 101 between Medical Center station and Lakeforest Transit Center.
 Ride On routes 55, 56, and 61 also provided alternative service along the former route J7 and J9 routing with routes J2 and other Ride On routes providing alternative service between Bethesda station and Medical Center station.

 The reason for the failure of routes J7 and J9 were the expensive fare, long travel rides with traffic along Interstate 270, cheaper options by Ride On, and the reduced amount of frequencies of buses.
 Ridership began decreasing around the 2010s and WMATA decided to discontinue the entire line.

+During WMATA's Better Bus Redesign draft proposals, WMATA included a new I-270 service that would operate between Bethesda station and German Transit Center as Route MD230.
+Another proposed service was to operate between Rockville station and Lakewood Transit Center as Route MD231 via Federck Road.
+However during the revised draft proposals, WMATA dropped the MD230 and MD231 routes due to them incorporating parts of Ride On's bus redesign in the network, and Ride On already developing plans for an I-270 service.